containerd/runwasi/crates/containerd-shim-wasm/README.md

 ## Usage

-To implement a shim simple implement the `Engine` trait:
+To implement a shim, simply implement the `Engine` trait:

 ```rust,no_run
 use containerd_shim_wasm::{